| CHAPTER H9 MARTIN LUTHER AND THE PROTESTANT REFORMATION |

 in an attempt to defeat him.
 Remaining undaunted though he was now soiled with

-Martin Luther the only known Christian in history who has seen Satan’s asp
+Luther the only known Christian in history who has

-multiple encounters, but one day Luther finally defeated the Devil by
+encounters, but one day Luther finally defeated the Devil by threatening to

-threatening to take Satan’s own pants off of him, shit in them, and hang them
+take Satan’s own pants off of him, shit in them, and hang them around Satan’s

-around Satan’s neck.
-It cannot be determined from Luther’s account if Satan was
+neck.
+It cannot be determined from Luther’s account if Satan was wearing the

-wearing the same trousers that he, in the earlier encounter, pulled down in
+same trousers that he, in the earlier encounter, pulled down in order to moon

-order to moon Luther, or if it was a different pair.
-But we do now know that
+Luther, or if it was a different pair.
+But we do now know that Satan wears

-these encounters and the fact that there were a number of them not only make
+encounters and the fact that there were a number of them not only make Luther a

-Luther a Christian hero, but also make David’s brief encounter with Goliath,
+Christian hero, but also make David’s brief encounter with Goliath, and Michael

-and Michael the archangel’s encounter with this same Devil (Jude 9),
+the archangel’s encounter with this same Devil (Jude 9), pale in

-pale in comparison.
-Other people think these encounters may indicate the
+comparison.
+Other people think these encounters may indicate the Protestant

 Doctrinally, Martin Luther was a product